knarkowicz/GPURealTimeBC6H/README.md

 GPURealTimeBC6H
 =======

 Real-time BC6H compressor, which runs entirelly on GPU (implemented using DX11 and pixel shaders).
+Features two presets:
-Features two presets.
-"Fast" presets compresses a standard 256x256x6 envmap with a full mipmap in 0.07ms on AMD R9 270 (mid-range GPU).
-"Quality" preset compresses a standard 256x256x6 envmap with a full mipmap in 3.913ms and compression quality is comparable to fast/normal presets of offline compressors.
+* "Fast" - compresses a standard 256x256x6 envmap with a full mipmap chain in 0.07ms on AMD R9 270 (mid-range GPU).
+* "Quality" - compresses a standard 256x256x6 envmap with a full mipmap chain in 3.913ms on AMD R9 270 (mid-range GPU).
+Compression quality is comparable to fast/normal presets of offline compressors.

 Performance
 ===